katydecorah/katydecorah.github.io/adventures/_posts/2013-04-07-north-carolina.md

 My sister moved to North Carolina a few years ago.
 Since then my folks and I make an annual trip down to visit.

-This week is ceremoniously dedicated to eating a lot of food in between mom geocaching and then my sister and I binging on a tv series on Netflix.
+This week is ceremoniously dedicated to eating a lot of food between mom geocaching and then my sister and I binging on a tv series on Netflix.
 This year it was Bones.

 ## Snowflake